dainv123/fasdeliv/README.md

 You will also see any lint errors in the console.

 ## Supported Browsers
-The ideal environment to run application:
+The ideal environment to run the application:
 * Google Chrome v83.0.4103.106
 * Windows 10